Neural Guided Sampling for Quantum Circuit Optimization: Introduction

-Our core contributions can be summarized as follows \begin{enumerate} \item We propose a 2D sub-block selection and random search (RS) based term replacement algorithm to identify reducible circuit blocks in a quantum circuit. \item We use a neural network to identify sub-blocks in the 2D quantum circuit representation which are likely reducible.
-It leads to an attention map which is used for neural guided sampling. \item In several experiments we demonstrate that our approach is faster compared to other iterative optimization schemes and leads to more efficient quantum circuits.
-Our approach is superior compared to different qiskit and BQSKit optimization levels. \end{enumerate}
+Our core contributions can be summarized as follows \begin{enumerate} \item We propose a 2D random search (RS) based term replacement algorithm to identify reducible quantum circuit sub-blocks in a quantum circuit.
+These local replacements perform local resynthesis.
+Iterative block replacements reduce the overall quantum circuit length, until a stopping criteria has been met. \item We extend sampling from an equal distribution by using a neural network to identify sub-blocks in the 2D quantum circuit representation which are likely reducible.
+It is a regression network that predicts a likelihood map which is used for neural guided sampling (NGS). \item In several experiments, we demonstrate that our approach is faster compared to other iterative optimization schemes and leads to more efficient quantum circuits.
+It is also superior in terms of achieved circuit length compared to different qiskit and BQSKit optimization levels. \end{enumerate} Please note, that our optimization approach is reasonably slow, compared to existing rule based transpilation schemes.
+Instead, our aim is to find optimized circuits with minimal gate count and depth.
+With regards to the practical utility, this can be interesting, when a circuit is used very often, e.g. in a hybrid optimization setting.
+Our approach can also be interesting for frequently used building blocks, e.g. a phase estimation component, a diffusor block or the realization of a convolution.

 The remainder of this paper is structured as follows: Section II starts with the literature overview.
-Section III presents fundamentals on random search and summarizes our main competitor, the 1D random sampling based quantum circuit optimization approach \cite{rosenhahn2025optimization}.
+Section III presents fundamentals on random search and summarizes computer graphs and our main competitor, the 1D random sampling based quantum circuit optimization approach \cite{rosenhahn2025optimization}.
 Afterwards we introduce the 2D neural guided sampling based quantum circuit optimization.
-In Section IV we perform several experiments to demonstrate that our method achieves (a) more efficient quantum circuits (code with less gates to represent the same unitary) and (b) the generation of the circuit is much faster.
+In Section IV we perform several experiments to demonstrate that our methods achieve (a) more efficient quantum circuits (code with less gates to represent the same unitary) and (b) the optimization of the reduced circuit is faster.

 We decided to perform experiments on two gate sets.
 The first gate set we use is common for ion-trap architectures and comprises $RX,RY,RZ$ and $RXX$ gates.
 The second gate set we use is common for NISQ-architectures and comprises $RX, RZ$ and $CZ$ gates.
 Section V summarizes our paper and gives a brief outlook to further work.